ASSERT-KTH/sorald/README.md

 ### Prerequisites

-Sorald supports macOS, Linux and, Windows.
+Sorald supports macOS, Linux, and Windows.

 For running Sorald, all you need is a Java 11+ runtime.